-The feedstock for the boiler consists of recycled woodchip produced from uncontaminated waste wood which includes Grade A wooden pallets and wooden cable drums.
-Grade A wood includes EWC 15 01 03 "wooden packaging not containing hazardous substances such as halogenated compounds or heavy metals".
+The feedstock for the boiler consists of woodchip produced from chipping uncontaminated and untreated waste wood, or virgin waste wood.
 Woodchip is imported to site in trailers and stored inside a building.
-It is calculated that 42 tonnes of woodchip per week will be required to operate the boiler.
+42 tonnes of woodchip per week will be required to operate the boiler.